 Were you promoted?
 That’s always a great sign and worth mentioning.

 Did you accomplish something significant?
-Did you work with a great mentor and learn a ton?
+Have you worked with a great mentor and learn a lot?

 Did you build new skills or overcome challenges?
 Get specific!
 Tell details.